5106 Whitman Way, Carlsbad, CA 92008

 We came up with a list of criteria for the kind of laptop we’d want to work on while using a digital audio workstation (DAW):

-- The holy trinity – processor, hard drive and memory are the holy trinity of laptop performance and they had to bring enough of all 3 to ensure that making music wasn’t a slog
+The Holy Trinity – processor, hard drive and memory are the holy trinity of laptop performance and they had to bring enough of all three to ensure that making music wasn’t a slog

-This is a superb laptop which contains a solid processor, a separate (not-integrated) graphics card, a solid 8MB of RAM, a webcam and an HDMI port.
+This is a superb laptop and our personal fave.
+It contains a solid processor, a separate (not-integrated) graphics card, a solid 8MB of RAM, a webcam and an HDMI port.

-That’s more than enough to run any of our favorite Digital Audio Workstations and a fair few plugins to spare and it’s also touchscreen!
+That’s more than enough to run any of our favorite digital audio workstations and a whack of plugins to spare and it’s also touchscreen!

 1. There’s a big hard drive